A guaranteed income program in rural Georgia hopes to reduce income inequality - NewsBreak

 A guaranteed income program in rural Georgia hopes to reduce income inequality

 Guaranteed income programs are often associated with big cities.
-A new program aims to help residents in rural Georgia....www.wfae.org
+A new program aims to help residents in rural Georgia.
+Aubri...www.ctpublic.org

 Guaranteed income programs are often associated with big cities.
-A new program aims to help residents in rural Georgia....www.wfae.org
+A new program aims to help residents in rural Georgia.
+Aubri...www.ctpublic.org

 Comments / 0